Officeworks: 2021–present

 At the beginning of 2022 Financial Year, Officeworks began a national brand refresh.
 The transition saw the introduction of a new lettermark, darker blue branding with red dashed accenting and rebuilt app for smartphones.
 It also saw the introduction of "Flexiworks", a new business-customer oriented service.

 The new app allow customers to find products and prices in store, have their receipts sent digitally as well as ordering through click and collect.
 It also added an "Aisle Finder" feature, allowing customers to navigate to the aisle where the product is located.

 In February 2022, Officeworks acquired a 21% stake in World's Biggest Garage Sale, a Brisbane based organisation that repairs and re-purposes unwanted products.
 Officeworks plans to help the organisation expand into a national repair and recovery service under a new brand called Circonomy, focusing on the broader retail industry.

-Officeworks currently partner with Toll for deliveries, this has caused a number of 1 star reviews from clients and for this reason, many large organisations simply use Complete Office Supplies or Winc for supplies due to the unreliability of Toll.
+In December 2024, Officeworks acquired Box of Books, a provider of classroom resources such as ebooks, digital resources, textbooks and stationery.